anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-ios-edu.md

 **[Your School] will automatically configure your device.
 Configuration allows [Your School] to manage this device over the air.**

 **An administrator can help you set up email and network accounts, install and configure apps, and manage settings remotely.
-An administrator may disable features, install and remove apps, monitor and restrict your Internet traffic and remotely erase this device.**
+An administrator may disable features, install and remove apps, monitor and restrict your Internet traffic, and remotely erase this device.**

 **Configuration is provided by:
    [Your School's] iOS Team